Climate Change and Recent Extreme Events

 Does climate change have a role in these extreme events that have occurred recently?

-Scientific research has listed down extreme events that are most affected by human-caused climate change and at the top of the list are heatwaves, followed by coastal flooding, drought, wildfires, reduced spring snowpack, very heavy rainfall, hurricanes and tropical storms, extremely cold weather, severe thunderstorms, hail and tornadoes.
+Scientific research has listed the extreme events most affected by human-caused climate change.
+At the top of the list are heat waves, followed by coastal flooding, drought, wildfires, reduced spring snowpack, very heavy rainfall, hurricanes and tropical storms, freezing weather, severe thunderstorms, hail, and tornadoes.

 Are these extreme events telling us that climate change is happening faster than expected?

-According to an article in Grist, climate scientists had examined thousands of years of climate simulations to find unprecedented events and found that record-shattering heat this summer is caused by the burning of coal, oil and gas.
+According to an article in Grist, climate scientists examined thousands of years of climate simulations to find unprecedented events.
+They discovered that this summer’s record-shattering heat is caused by burning coal, oil, and gas.

-They find that the extreme heat this year would not likely happen a generation ago, will likely occur more often in the next few decades and is associated with the increases in GHG emissions.
+They find that the extreme heat this year would not likely have happened a generation ago, will likely occur more often in the next few decades, and is associated with increases in GHG emissions.
 It will only decrease when fossil fuel emissions fall.

 Is climate change happening fast?